SohOjiambo/SohOjiambo-alx-system_engineering-devops/0x01-shell_permissions/README.md

-a script that sets a file mode as another file
+a script that adds execute permission to all subdirectories